Soresu/Others/Docs/Math.md

 |      %       |      Divide two numbers and returns reminder      |  22%10=2  |

-It's important to remember that you always have to check the type of the variable.
+It's important to remember that you always have to check the type of the variable:

 ```
 int a = 7;